michaelh00/Digital_Scholarship_Tools/README.md

  More tools are in preparation.

 ---
-A more detailed documentation regarding this repository can be found at [ReadtheDocs](https://data-science-tools-mh.readthedocs.io/en/latest/index.html).
+A more detailed documentation regarding this repository can be found at [Read the Docs](https://data-science-tools-mh.readthedocs.io/en/latest/index.html).